zhouzhenhan/vuefabric2020/README.md

 # vuefabric2020
-a vue preject about fabric.js
+a vue project about fabric.js